-Boa constrictors feed on a variety of prey in the wild.
-Rodents are the most reliable prey item for animals in captivity.
-Young boas should be fed once weekly, while adults can be fed every 10-14 days.
-Prey should be no bigger in circumference than the boa's girth at mid-body.
+Ball pythons only eat rodents as their food source.
+Young ball pythons should be fed once weekly, while adults can be fed every other week.
+Prey should be no bigger in circumference than the snake's girth at mid-body.
 Feeding thawed frozen prey is preferred as live prey can cause unwanted aggression and may even cause harm to your snake.
 Frozen prey should be thawed in hot water- do not microwave prey.
 Frozen prey should also be used within 6 months of feeding.